The Complete Guide to Google Business Profile: How to Set Up, Optimize, and Dominate Local Search in 2025

 The Numbers Don't Lie

 Businesses with complete, verified Google Business Profiles receive 80% more appearances in search results and are 2.7 times more likely to be considered trustworthy by potential customers.
-A verified profile generates roughly 200 clicks or interactions per month on average, with about 105 of those leading directly to your website.
+A verified profile generates roughly 200 clicks or interactions per month on average, with about 105 of those leading directly to the business's website.

 What Happens Without a Google Business Profile